SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 - Player data (ammo, health, coins, etc.) is stored persistently in CSV format.
 - Player inventory and progress update based on CSV values.
 - Moving off screen edges triggers level transitions based on connected map data.
+- PROCEDURAL GENERATION is now in the game.
+You can access it by pressing e on the purple portal in the base level a second portal appears once you defeat all enemies within the procedural portal.

 SOUND
 - Sounds include: shooting, explosions, pickup, and menu background music.